 The full study protocol has now been published online:

-The Groin wound Infection after Vascular Exposure (GIVE) Audit is a prospective, multicentre, international audit aiming to capture contemporaneous data on infection rates of groin incision for arterial exposure in the UK and abroad.
-Three months of prospective data will be captured, follow up will be for up to 90 days.
-The primary outcome of interest will be to compare local practice(s) against widely recognised national criteria (NICE guidelines) for the prevention and management of SSI.
-The individual centres’ rate of groin infection will be calculated and compared to the cohort’s overall rate.
-Secondary analyses will explore risk factors for developing an SSI following a groin incision, and the accuracy of existing tools for predicting SSI.
-The results will be presented nationally and submitted for publication to a peer-reviewed journal.
-All participating individuals which fulfil the authorship criteria detailed in the protocol will be named as collaborative authors.
+The Groin wound Infection after Vascular Exposure (GIVE) Audit was a prospective, multicentre, international audit aiming to capture contemporaneous data on infection rates of groin incision for arterial exposure in the UK and abroad.
+Three months of prospective data were captured, follow up was for 90 days.
+The primary outcome of interest was to compare local practice(s) against widely recognised national criteria (NICE guidelines) for the prevention and management of SSI.
+The individual centres’ rate of groin infection were calculated and compared to the cohort’s overall rate.
+Secondary analyses explored risk factors for developing an SSI following a groin incision, and subsequent analyses have evaluated the accuracy of existing tools for predicting SSI.

-The GIVE Audit will build on the existing UK-wide network of collaborators since VERN was founded in 2014 and international links formed will support further collaboration with trainees globally – promoting the global surgery agenda of developing good research and clinical practice in high, middle and low-income countries.
+The GIVE Audit built on the existing UK-wide network of collaborators since VERN was founded in 2014 and international links formed will support further collaboration with trainees globally – promoting the global surgery agenda of developing good research and clinical practice in high, middle and low-income countries.

-This study is now completed and the provisional results have been presented at Vascular Society’s ASM 2019 (Manchester)
+This study is now completed.
+The provisional results have been presented at Vascular Society’s ASM 2019 (Manchester), and publications resulting from this work can be found at:

 For any queries, please contact: email@example.com